SinaS24/Luxury-Watch-Analysis/README.md

 - **Material & Design Preferences**
 - **Brand Positioning & Competitive Differentiation**

-The SQL queries used to inspect and clean the data for this analysis can be found [here](https://raw.githubusercontent.com/SinaS24/Luxury-Watch-Analysis/refs/heads/main/LW_Data_Cleaning.sql?token=GHSAT0AAAAAAC5B6RNFIXJO6MWV36UVJOACZ5UAXHA).
+The SQL queries used to inspect and clean the data for this analysis can be found [here](The SQL queries used to inspect and clean the data for this analysis can be found [here](https://raw.githubusercontent.com/SinaS24/Luxury-Watch-Analysis/main/LW_Data_Cleaning.sql).
+).

 Targeted SQL queries regarding various business questions can be found [here](https://raw.githubusercontent.com/SinaS24/Luxury-Watch-Analysis/main/LW_Business_Insights_Queries.sql
 ).